-With the 2018 Winter Olympics finally done and dusted, Pyeonchang has revealed its gold, silver and bronze medal winners.
-But how do today’s female skiers measure up against the very best throughout history?
+With the 2018 Winter Olympics done and dusted, Pyeonchang revealed its gold, silver and bronze medal winners.
+But how do today’s best female skiers measure up against the very best throughout history?
 Here’s a quick (and by no means exclusive) rundown of some of the top women skiers of all time.

 In terms of FIS (International Ski Federation) World Cup events, there’s really only one contender – Lindsey Vonn.
 The American, who is still competing to this day, has 81 victories to her name, which is almost 20 more than the nearest competitor.
 She’s one of the few women to have won races in all five disciplines and she also has an Olympic gold and two bronze medals under her belt.

 When it comes to the Olympics themselves, Janica Kostelić is the clear frontrunner.
 Still the only woman to have four gold medals to her name and three in a single Olympics (Salt Lake City, 2002), Kostelić also has two silvers.
 Unfortunately she was prevented from defending her medals in 2010 by a recurrent knee and thyroid injury.

 Named Swiss Sportswoman of the 20th Century, Vreni Schneider is the second most successful female Olympic skier of all time.
 With three golds, a silver and a bronze, she’s only behind Kostelić and far ahead of any others from her homeland.
 In 2000, she had the dubious honour of being immortalised on a Half Man Half Biscuit album, with the lyrics: “Vreni Schneider – you’re my downhill lady!”